krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 The assertion time doesn't need to align with the time interval of the presence.
-This allows assertions to refer to the past, reflect the present, or even anticipate the future behavior of a PDF.
+This allows assertions to refer to the past, reflect the present, or even anticipate the future behavior of a signal.

 Presence assertions give us the ability to assign *provenance* to a presence—
 not just *what* we know, but *how* we know it.
 This is essential in